TOAD-Joey/TOAD-DA-Sync-Backup/README.md

 **3.** You can now manage the plugin from your DirectAdmin admin account

 ## Changelog
+**v1.3.1** - May 11, 2016
+- Fixed crontab command for automated backups

 **v1.3** - May 7, 2016
 - Changed the manual backup script, easier to use
 - Optimized the user configuration backups to be transfered after rSync is done